Man charged with terrorism-related murder in London van attack

-LONDON A man suspected of driving a van at Muslim worshippers leaving a London mosque has been charged with terrorism-related murder and attempted murder, British police said on Friday.
+LONDON (Reuters) - A man suspected of driving a van at Muslim worshippers leaving a London mosque has been charged with terrorism-related murder and attempted murder, British police said on Friday.

 Darren Osborne, 47, is accused of ploughing the rented vehicle into the group in Finsbury Park in the early hours of Monday morning.
 One man died at the scene and another 11 were injured.